RidwanAz/Darey.io_Devops_Project/Implementing_Load_Balancers_With_Nginx/project_6.md

     sudo systemctl restart nginx

 vii.
 Paste load balancer public Ip address on your web browser to see the content of web server 1 and 2

+# Real Life Scenarios With Load Balancing

+- Managing the distribution of workload for a very busy online shopping website.
+Imagine you have a very popular online store that gets a lot of visitors, especially when there are sales happening.
+Load balancing with Nginx means that when people visit a website, their requests are spread out evenly across many different servers that work together.
+This stops one server from getting overwhelmed, which makes everything work better and leads to a better shopping experience for your customers.
+In this situation, you can set up Nginx to distribute the workload evenly using different methods like rotating through each server, selecting the server with the least connections, or assigning specific servers based on the IP address.
+This ensures that resources are used efficiently.

+- Ensuring that a Content Delivery Network (CDN) is always available.
+Imagine you are in charge of overseeing a Content Delivery Network (CDN) that delivers multimedia content like videos and images to people everywhere in the world.
+Nginx's load balancing feature helps spread out content requests among many servers located in different places.
+Nginx's health checks can find problems with servers and redirect visitors to servers that are working properly.
+This helps make sure that content can still be accessed when a server isn't working.
+This example shows how Nginx helps make sure a distributed system can stay operational and handle errors well.

+- Scalability for a Microservices Architecture: The ability to handle increasing amounts of work or traffic in a microservices architecture.
+In a modern application setup with microservices, you have many separate services running on different servers.
+Load balancing is important for evenly spreading incoming requests among these small services.
+Nginx can be like a traffic controller for an API, directing client requests to the correct microservices according to certain rules and traffic patterns.
+This example shows how Nginx can make a microservices-based system more scalable, manageable, and reliable.